Jagdstaffel 35

 Royal Bavarian Jagdstaffel 35 was a World War I "hunting group" (i.e., fighter squadron) of the Luftstreitkräfte, the air arm of the Imperial German Army during World War I. The unit would score 44 aerial victories during the war, at the expense of six killed in action, four killed in flying accidents, nine wounded in action, five injured in flying accidents, and two taken prisoner of war.

 History

-Royal Bavarian Jagdstaffel 35 was formed at the FEA 6 training center on 14 December 1916.
-It went operational by 1 March 1917.
-It scored its first victory on the same day it lost its first Staffelführer, 14 April 1917.
-After the death in action of its second CO, subsequent commanders were brought in from outside, Hanstein from Jasta 16 and both Fuchs and Stark from Jasta 77.
+Royal Bavarian Jagdstaffel 35 was established at the FEA 6 training center on 14 December 1916.
+It became operational by 1 March 1917.
+It achieved its first victory on the same day it lost its first Staffelführer, 14 April 1917.
+After the death in combat of its second CO, subsequent leaders were brought in from outside, Hanstein from Jasta 16 and both Fuchs and Stark from Jasta 77.
 The squadron disbanded ten days after war's end, on 21 November 1918, at FEA 1 at Schleissheim.